DanielZhang199/ChessBoard/README.md

 ## Instructions for Grader (Phase 3)
 - You can generate the first required action related to adding Xs to a Y by running Main.main() and clicking on a white pawn or knight.
-These are the icons either on the second row from the bottom of the checkerboard, or 2 squares from each edge on the bottom most row.
+These are the icons on the second row from the bottom of the checkerboard, and also the 2 squares from each edge on the bottom most row.
-- You can generate the second required action related to adding Xs to a Y by clicking on one of the dotted that show up on the square after performing the previous step.
-The piece will visually move, and the move will be recorded on the top right of the window.
+- You can generate the second required action related to adding Xs to a Y by clicking on one of the dots that appear on the square after performing the previous step.
+The selected piece will visually move, and the move will be recorded on the top right of the window.
 - You can locate my visual component by looking at the left half of the window that opens when you run the application.
 The chess board does not go away while the program is running.
 - You can save the state of my application by clicking the button labelled "Save".
 - You can reload the state of my application by clicking the button labelled "Load".
-> It's literally just a chess GUI...
+> (ABOVE: Most condescending chess tutorial of all time.)

 ## Board Grid
 ![8x8 grid from 0-63](grid.png "Putting this here for future reference")